exasol/project-keeper/doc/system_requirements.md

 Needs: dsn

+### Build Integration

+PK can be integrated into the CI build so that it can break the Continuous Integration (CI) build if the project structure is invalid.

-### Maven Integration
+#### Maven Integration
 `feat~mvn-integration~1`

-PK can be integrated into the maven lifecycle.
+PK can be integrated into the Maven lifecycle.
 By that, it can break the Continuous Integration (CI) build if the project structure is invalid.

 Needs: dsn

+#### Integration for Non-Maven Projects
+`feat~non-mvn-integration~1`

+PK can be integrated into non-Maven projects (e.g. Golang or NPM).
+By that, it can break the Continuous Integration (CI) build if the project structure is invalid.

+Needs: dsn

+### Support for Maven Projects

+#### Support Building With Multiple Java Versions
+`feat~mvn-multiple-java-versions~1`

+PK generates CI build scripts that allow building and testing Java projects with Java versions 11 and 17.

+Rationale:

+More and more libraries and tools for Java don't support Java 11 anymore, only Java 17 and later.
+At the same time we still need to support building projects for Java 11 (e.g. because they run in Exasol's UDFs).
+Examples:

+* `sonar-maven-plugin` has deprecated analysis with Java 11 and will require Java 17 soon.
+* A dependency of [error-code-crawler-maven-plugin](https://github.com/exasol/error-code-crawler-maven-plugin/) is only published for Java 17.
+In order to fix [a vulnerability](https://github.com/exasol/error-code-crawler-maven-plugin/issues/95) we need to upgrade the complete project to Java 17 and thus all projects that use error-code-crawler-maven-plugin.

+Needs: dsn

-### Support for Golang Project
+### Support for Golang Projects
 `feat~golang-project-support~1`

 PK supports Golang projects.